state-alchemists/zrb/docs/getting-started.md

 >
 > When prompts are disabled, Zrb will automatically use task-parameter's default values.

-That's it.
-That's all you need to know to work with Zrb.
+That's all you need to know to run Zrb Tasks.

 In the rest of this section, you will learn about Zrb project and how to make your own Zrb Tasks.